cea-hpc/modules/doc/source/module.rst

  are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.

+ The reload phase of all Dependent Reload modulefiles occurs after the evaluation of the main *modulefile* (either load, unload or switch evaluation).

  The reload phase of a Dependent Reload modulefile is skipped either if the requirements of this modulefile are not loaded or if a conflict is spotted with the loaded environment.
 Reload is attempted in any case if modulefile is